DIPLOMICS-SA/Genome-Assembly-Pipeline-Nextflow/README.md

 ![Image Alt text](97d92b1b-f47a-4e23-adcd-27b8d0f559cb.jpg)

-If basecalling was done on the sequencing machine, the Alternative.nf script can be used to run genome assembly once the fastq files have been concatinated.
+If basecalling was done on the sequencing machine, the main2.nf script can be used to run genome assembly once the fastq files have been concatinated.

 # Dependencies